lyubchev/fast-pot/README.md

 # FastPot
-A Minecraft Tool for fast-potting
+A Minecraft Tool for fast potting